 "The Fake News Media never fails.
 Hard to ignore this fact from the Vice President of Facebook Ads, Rob Goldman!"
 Trump said in one tweet quote tweeting Goldman's remarks.

-"'I have seen all of the Russian ads and I can say very definitively that swaying the election was
+"'I have seen all of the Russian ads and I can say very definitively that swaying the election was *NOT* the main goal.'
+Rob Goldman Vice President of Facebook Ads," Trump wrote in a subsequent tweet.

 On the same day Goldman sought to blame the media, Facebook and Instagram were mentioned 41 times in Mueller's indictment, far outpacing Twitter, YouTube, and Paypal.